squid-cache/squid-cache.github.io/Features/SslBump.rst

  * '''Version''': 3.1
  * '''Developer''': AlexRousskov

+== Details ==

-Squid-in-the-middle decryption and encryption of straight CONNECT and transparently redirected SSL traffic, using configurable client- and server-side certificates.
+Squid-in-the-middle decryption and encryption of straight '''CONNECT''' and transparently redirected SSL traffic, using configurable client- and server-side certificates.
 While decrypted, the traffic can be inspected using ICAP.

+== Squid Configuration ==

 Here is a sample squid.conf excerpt with SSL Bump-related options: